codingchapa/Coffee-Sales-Dashboard/README.md

-# Coffee-Sales-Dashboard
+# Coffee Sales Dashboard ☕

-An Excel-based dashboard project tracking coffee sales using pivot tables, slicers, XLOOKUP, IF functions, and more.
+An interactive Excel dashboard to track coffee sales, built using advanced Excel tools like pivot tables, slicers, IF statements, and XLOOKUP.

+## Dataset used

+## 📊 Features

+- Sales calculations with multiplication formulas
+- Multiple IF functions for dynamic conditions
+- Data cleaning: date and number formatting, duplicates check
+- Lookup functions: XLOOKUP and INDEX/MATCH
+- Table conversion for structured data
+- Pivot tables and pivot charts
+- Timeline and slicers for interactivity
+- Final dashboard with clean formatting and insights

+## 📂 Project Structure